Pekoooo/OCR_PROJET_5/README.md

 - Sort tasks by creation order (Old to new or new to old)
 - Sort tasks by alphabetical order (A to Z or Z to A)

-This app is Using the Architecture components recommended by Google and an MVVM architecture, it handles local persistant data with SQLite.
+This app is Using the Architecture components recommended by Google and an MVVM architecture, it handles local persistant data with SQLite and Room